awsdocs/aws-storagegateway-user-guide/doc_source/backing-up-volumes.md

 ## Using Storage Gateway to Back Up Your Volumes<a name="backup-with-sgw"></a>

-You can use the Storage Gateway Management Console to back up your volumes by taking Amazon EBS snapshots and storing the snapshots in AWS\.
+You can use the Storage Gateway Management Console to back up your volumes by taking Amazon EBS snapshots and storing the snapshots in Amazon Web Services\.
 You can either take an ad hoc \(one\-time\) snapshot or set up a snapshot schedule that is managed by Storage Gateway\.
 You can later restore the snapshot to a new volume by using the Storage Gateway console\.
 For information about how to back up and manage your backup from the Storage Gateway, see the following topics:
 + [Testing Your Gateway ](GettingStarted-use-volumes.md#GettingStartedTestGatewayMain)
 + [Creating a One\-Time Snapshot](managing-volumes.md#CreatingSnapshot)
 + [Cloning a Volume](managing-volumes.md#clone-volume)

 ## Using AWS Backup to Back Up Your Volumes<a name="aws-backup-volumes"></a>

-AWS Backup is a centralized backup service that makes it easy and cost\-effective for you to back up your application data across AWS services in both the AWS Cloud and on\-premises\.
+AWS Backup is a centralized backup service that makes it easy and cost\-effective for you to back up your application data across AWS services in both the Amazon Web Services Cloud and on\-premises\.
 Doing this helps you meet your business and regulatory backup compliance requirements\.
 AWS Backup makes protecting your AWS storage volumes, databases, and file systems simple by providing a central place where you can do the following:
 + Configure and audit the AWS resources that you want to back up\.
 + Automate backup scheduling\.
 + Set retention policies\.